I2C Usage

 - If using

-in the following command with0
+I2C0, replace the2in the command below with0

 sudo i2cdetect -y -r 2

-- Please note that the address is random
+- Please note the address is random

 Configuration